 Replace the following:

-- MEMBERSHIP_NAME: the membership name that you choose to uniquely represent the cluster being registered on the Hub.
+- MEMBERSHIP_NAME: the membership name that you choose to uniquely represent the cluster being registered to the fleet.

 - SERVICE_ACCOUNT_KEY_PATH: the local filepath to the